SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-environment.md

 In this section, you will configure a pipeline for shipping diagnostic logs from Azure Monitor to an Event Hub.

 1. To set up the Azure Event Hubs source in Sumo Logic, refer to [Azure Event Hubs Source for Logs](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 2. To create the **Diagnostic setting** in the Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-configure-diagnostics).
-Perform the below steps for each Azure WebApps that you want to monitor.
+Perform the below steps for each Azure App Service Environment that you want to monitor.
    1. Choose `Stream to an event hub` as the destination.
    1. Select `App Service Environment Platform Logs`.
    1. Use the Event Hub namespace and Event Hub name configured in previous step in destination details section.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.